datle-dev/odin-recipes/README.md

-The Odin Project Foundations Course "Foundations Recipes" lesson
+A few somewhat vague recipes with slightly unrepresentative images for the sake of completing the Odin Project's Foundations Course "Foundations Recipe" lesson.

+Lessons learned:
+- writing basic HTML using the various tags
+- creating links and images